Professor Allyson Sheckler

 The Sheckler Venture Grant supports any current Junior or Senior Visual and Performing Arts major* in the development of original research or creative project that culminates in a public performance, exhibition, or presentation.
 Funds can support research costs, travel expenses, and material supplies.
 The grantee must complete the work before May of their Senior year.

 Allyson Sheckler’s intellectual curiosity and her commitment to the study of Art and Art History is the epitome of what the department of Visual and Performing Arts asks of their students.
-Her leadership and mentorship of the department should be celebrated by encouraging students to approach their studies with the same seriousness and sense of adventure that she brought into the classroom.
+Her leadership and mentorship of the department is celebrated by encouraging students to approach their studies with the same seriousness and sense of adventure that she brought into the classroom.

 *Studio art, arts administration, visual studies, graphic design, dance, theater, or music.

-Your support of this new initiative makes a difference to our VPA students.
+Your support of this initiative makes a difference to our VPA students.
 To make a gift, click the purple button above.
 Thank you for your generosity.

 Field of Study: Theatre Arts and Health Science